-LABORATORY 5-EXT: USING PCR TO AMPLIFY THE rfd GENE
+LABORATORY 5-EXT: USING PCR TO AMPLIFY THE rfp gene

 The transformation lab (Laboratory 5/5A/5B) produced both red and white bacterial colonies.
-All colonies that grow on the ampicillin plate will contain the gene for antibiotic resistance, but only the colonies of bacteria that have been correctly transformed are red, while all other colonies are white.
+All colonies that grow on the ampicillin plate will contain the gene for antibiotic resistance, but only the colonies of bacteria that were transformed with the p-ARA-R plasmid, containing both the antibiotic resistance gene and the rfp gene, will be red.
 This expression of color makes it very easy to determine if a colony has taken up the correct plasmid.
 However, the production of other proteins, including human therapeutic proteins, cannot be confirmed visually-scientists need another method to verify that a colony has been transformed with the correct plasmid.
 This confirmation can be done with PCR.